Revisiting thermodynamics in computation and information theory: Finite state machine: thermodynamic interpretation

 We will now explore the second operation, i.e., $N-it$ flip.
 Similar to the bit-flip and bit-set operation, here also we will alter the energy levels of the systems.
 Similarly to the $N-it$ setter the states are described by $\{V_0, V_1, V_2,\dots, V_N\}$.
 One can compute the probability of the state $V_i$ for the initial stage analogous to the $N-it$ setter as $p(V_i) = \frac{e^{\Delta En}}{e^{\Delta En} + 1 + Ne^{-\Delta En}}$, and the probability of the state $V_i$ for the final stage is $p(V_i) = \frac{r^+}{r^+ + Nr^-}$.
-So the work done for the execution of the process is $W_a = \frac{(r^+)^2}{(r^+)^2 + r^+ r^- + (N-1) (r^-)^2}\, ln \left(\frac{r^+}{r^-}\right)$.
-So, one can compute the entropy of the system as $S_{total} = \frac{(r^+)^2}{(r^+)^2 + r^+ r^- + (N-1) (r^-)^2}\, ln \left(\frac{r^+}{r^-}\right) + log \left(1+ \frac{Nr^-}{r^+} \right) - log \left(1 \frac{r^+}{r^-} + \frac{r^-(N-1)}{r^+} \right)$.
+So the work done for the execution of the process is $W_a = \frac{(r^+)^2}{(r^+)^2 + r^+ r^- + (N-1) (r^-)^2}\, \ln \left(\frac{r^+}{r^-}\right)$.
+So, one can compute the entropy of the system as $S_{total} = \frac{(r^+)^2}{(r^+)^2 + r^+ r^- + (N-1) (r^-)^2}\, \ln \left(\frac{r^+}{r^-}\right) + log \left(1+ \frac{Nr^-}{r^+} \right) - log \left(1 \frac{r^+}{r^-} + \frac{r^-(N-1)}{r^+} \right)$.

 To analyze the thermodynamics of FSM, we have to construct a model for FSM which is thermodynamically consistent.
 FSM is equivalent to an inhomogeneous Markov chain, where the transitions depend on the tape symbol.
-To design a model for the physical implementation of FSM, one has to keep in mind about the transition based on the tape-symbol.
+To design a model for the physical implementation of FSM, one has to keep in mind the transition based on the tape symbol.
 First, we will consider a Markov chain model $M_c$, which is nothing but a naive translation of FSM.
-But, the naive translation of FSM will not provide a sufficient mechanism to implement the physical system.
+However, the naive translation of FSM will not provide a sufficient mechanism to implement the physical system.
 The naive transformation is done as follows:

 1. The states of $M_c$ are described as $\vartheta_i$.
-This are equivalent to the states defined for FSM.
+These are equivalent to the states defined for FSM.

 2. The transition $ tran_{ij}$ from a state to another state, i.e, from $\vartheta_i$ to some $\vartheta_j$ conditioned that it is associated with an input symbol $a$.

 3. When an internal transition takes place, the external tape executes a movement in the forward direction, and then it takes the machine to the next tape element which has the symbol $a$.
 During this transition, the transition rate $r_{ij} =1$ if and only if the machine is in the tape with some input symbol.